-- Data storage
+- Data storage regulations

-- What the vendor means by data storage?
+- What the vendor means by “data storage”?

-- How will the data be collected?
+- How will my data be collected?

 - The type of data that the vendor will collect

-- And will that data be erased once your contract with them has been terminated
+- And will that data be erased once your contract with them has been terminated?

-Is SaaS contract agreement a license?
+Is a SaaS contract agreement a license?

-If you thought so, they are not the same.
+Contrary to popular belief, they are not the same.

-- It does not require storage space, because the data is saved in the cloud;
+- It does not require storage space because the data is saved in the cloud;

-The essential clauses of the SaaS contract
+The essential clauses of a SaaS contract

 With SaaS software, publishers have control over the entire service, including the data and the information systems infrastructure.